WeAreDOPE/StarSense/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: index

+# The title of the page
 title:  'FactorySense'

+# meta description and og:image description
+description: 'Generic pagew description'

+# The tite above the contact form
 h1: 'Subscribe to be kept in the loop:'

 # The static background image of the page